LassoSoft/LassoGuide/source/operations/collections.rst

 .. type:: staticarray

-   A staticarray is a container object that is created with a fixed size and is not resizable.
+   A staticarray is a collection object that is created with a fixed size and is not resizable.
 Positions within the staticarray can be reassigned different objects, but new positions cannot be added or removed.
 Staticarrays are designed to be as efficient as possible both in the time used to create a new